 If someone else’s dog injured you, you might be facing medical bills, lost time at work, and pain and suffering.
 You might be wondering what steps you can take to recover your damages and move forward with your life.
-There are several laws affecting dog bite injury claims, so make sure you have a dog bite attorney in Duluth Georgia like David Brauns to represent your rights properly.
+There are several laws affecting dog bite injury claims, so make sure you have a Duluth dog bite attorney in Duluth, Georgia like David Brauns to represent your rights properly.

 With more than 70 million dogs in the U.S., it is inevitable that there will be dog bites.
 In fact, according to the American Veterinary Medical Association, dogs bite at least 4.5 million people annually, with 20 percent of them requiring medical attention.
 Reconstructive surgery is required for 27,000 of those bitten, and in 2013, there were 31 reported deaths associated with dog bite incidents.
 A dog bite can be painful, and filing a personal injury claim can add to that burden.